PlagueHO/CosmosDB/docs/New-CosmosDbContext.md

 ### -BackoffPolicy

-This a Back-off Policy object that controls the retry behaviour for requests using this context.
+This a Back-off Policy object that controls the retry behavior for requests using this context.

 ```yaml